 \subsection{Magneticum simulations}

 The feedback processes due to baryonic matter significantly affect the distribution of the LSS, such that the clustering of the matter is reduced on intra-cluster scales by up to tens of per cent \citep{vanDaalen2011}.
-However, quantitatively this suppression is not well understood \citep{Chisari2015}.
+However, in a quantitative sense, this suppression is not well understood \citep{Chisari2015}.
 We use the Magneticum simulations \citep{Hirschmann2014} to investigate the impact of baryonic feedback processes.
 Magneticum was run using {\sc Gadget3} code which is a more efficient version of Gadget 2 \citep{Springel2005} that includes modern smoothed particle hydrodynamics \citep{Beck2016}.
 The dark matter particle mass is $6.9 \times 10^8 h^{-1}M_\odot$ and gas particle mass $1.4 \times 10^8 h^{-1}M_\odot$.
-The underlying matter fields are constructed from the {\it Magneticum Pathfinder} simulations\footnote{\url{www.magneticum.org}} in the {\it Run-2} with a comoving volume of side $352\,h^{-1}\,{\mathrm{Mpc}}$ and {\it Run-2b} with a comoving volume of side $640\,h^{-1} \,{\mathrm{Mpc}}$, and are described in \citet{Hirschmann2014} and \citet{Ragagnin2017}, respectively.
+The underlying matter fields were constructed from the {\it Magneticum Pathfinder} simulations\footnote{\url{www.magneticum.org}} in the {\it Run-2} with a comoving volume of side $352\,h^{-1}\,{\mathrm{Mpc}}$ and {\it Run-2b} with a comoving volume of side $640\,h^{-1} \,{\mathrm{Mpc}}$, and are described in \citet{Hirschmann2014} and \citet{Ragagnin2017}, respectively.
 The Magneticum simulations account for radiative cooling, star formation, supernovae and active galactic nuclei.

 The Magneticum shear maps used in this work were first presented in \cite{Castro2018}.
-Although the underlying creation of these shear maps is similar to the production of the cosmo-SLICS, meaning that the mocks follow the same redshift distribution and number density as the KiDS-1000 data, there are three main differences.
+Although the underlying creation of these shear maps is similar to the production of the cosmo-SLICS, meaning that the mock data follow the same redshift distribution and number density as the KiDS-1000 data, there are three main differences.
 First, only ten instead of 50 pseudo-independent light cones are available.
-Second, the galaxies are not randomly placed but at the exact galaxy positions as in the observed data.
-Third, as these mocks are flat sky simulations and cover only an area of $100\,\mathrm{deg}^2$, the KiDS-1000 footprint is divided into 18 regions.
+Second, the galaxies are placed at the exact galaxy positions as in the observed data rather than randomly.
+Third, as these mock data are flat sky simulations and cover only an area of $100\,\mathrm{deg}^2$, the KiDS-1000 footprint is divided into 18 regions.
 This results in 18 catalogues for each of the ten pseudo-independent light cones.
 Due to the non-trivial geometry of the masks, we used correlation functions to estimate the shear statistics.